imcwx/imcwx/content/about/_index.md

 - Recommendation - ?
 - Random-forest/XG-boost - ?
 - Domain:
-- Operation Research, 6 Sigma?
+    - Operation Research, 6 Sigma
-- Financial/Banking - ?
+    - Financial/Banking -
     - Sustainable Environment
         - How do we push companies towards less carbon footprint
         - Even better if we can be Carbon Negative, Absorbing carbon
         - We need to reverse the effects

 ##### Business Skills